trololol91/parse-banking-transactions/README.md

 ## Description

+This project will parse banking transactions.
+Currently only CIBC works.

-This is a typescript template with eslint, prettier and code formatting.
+Uses eslint, prettier and code formatting.

 This works on VSCode.

-## Instructions
+## Instructions to use Code Formatting

 1. Clone this repository
 1. Make sure you install the ESLint plugin in VSCode